 Posted on: Apr 06, 2014 07:46:06 AM

 Closings of new homes sank year-over-year in January in the Wilmington, NC market, and there were signals of worsening market conditions as the percentage drop was steeper than December 2013.
 New home closings saw a decline of 19.5% from the year earlier to 66.
 This followed a 17.5% drop year-over-year in December.

 A total of 1,327 new homes were sold during the 12 months that ended in January, down from 1,343 for the year that ended in December.

-New home closings made up 17.6% of overall housing closings.
-This is down from the 19.2% of closings a year earlier.
-For new and existing homes, closings fell in December after also declining in November year-over-year.
+New home closings accounted for 14.4% of overall housing closings.
+This is an increase on a percentage basis, as new home closings were 12.3% of total closings a year ago.
+For new and existing homes, closings slid in January after also declining in December year-over-year.

 Pricing and Mortgage Trends

 Average price of newly sold homes saw a 10.4% bump year-over-year in January to $239,697 per unit.
 This hike is better than the 6.0% bump in December year-over-year.

 In January 2014, average mortgage size on new homes went from $203,352 in January 2013 to $203,579 in January 2014.
 Average mortgage size went from $207,327 in December 2012 to $206,143 in December 2013.